-Founder & Director | Flute
+Founder & Executive Director | Flute

 Flutist Ruth Ann Ritchie is the founder and Executive Director of Astraios.
 Since 2007 she has established concert series in Texas and Colorado and led Astraios ensembles in performances across the U.S. She is the founding flutist of both The August Winds quintet and the Cirrus Quartet.

 Ruth Ann studied at the Cleveland Institute of Music and the Cleveland Music School Settlement before receiving a Bachelor of Music with Distinction in Flute Performance from Indiana University.
 She continued her studies at the Sydney Conservatorium of Music, receiving a Graduate Diploma in 2006.
 Her primary teachers have been Tom Robertello, Alexa Still, Linda White, and Joseph Juhos.

 Ruth Ann also serves as Executive Director of the Dallas-based Orpheus Chamber Singers.
 As an administrator, she has worked with Floot Fire Dallas and Hall Ensemble, and served on the Board of the Lewisville Lake Symphony from 2012-2015.

 For over three decades, pianist Luis Sanchez has maintained an active career as soloist, collaborative artist, and teacher.
 He has appeared in concerts in the United States, South America, Europe, and Asia.
 He is currently Professor of Piano and Director of Keyboard Studies at Texas A&M University-Commerce.
 Dr. Sanchez joined the Steinway Artist Roster in 2012.